 When picking a journal, pick one that you know you will enjoy using often; if you are not someone who likes writing, choose an online one, for example.

 You can have fun customizing your look with stickers if you choose a paper notebook or bullet journal.
 You can even find some guided Tarot journals if you find a blank notebook/journal too intimidating.

 Now comes the fun part, what you should write and keep in your Tarot journal.
 Before you continue through and read about all the awesome things you can do with your journal, remember that there is no right way to do it, and you can pick and choose what you would like to keep in it and what you would rather not.

 All in all, let it guide you on your Tarot journey and serve as a tool you use to deepen your connection with the cards.
 If it begins to feel too stressful to keep up with, try to narrow down how much you keep in it.

 What Tarot Means to You

 In the first few pages of your Tarot journal, a good starting point is to take the time to define what Tarot means to you.
-Taking the time to write down what the Tarot means to you and how you connect to it personally will be a great way to feel more inspired in your readings.
+Writing down what the Tarot means to you and how you connect to it personally will be a great way to feel more inspired in your readings.

 Here are some ways you can describe what Tarot means to you:

-- Your personal experience: Write about how you first discovered the Tarot, and why you felt such a strong connection to it.
-This can be a way for you to connect back with the reason why you love Tarot reading so much.
+- Your personal experience: Write about how you first discovered the Tarot and why you felt such a strong connection.
+This can be a way for you to connect back with why you love Tarot reading so much.

-- Why you read Tarot: Maybe you have never gotten a Tarot reading, but felt called to start reading it yourself.
-Take the time to learn and write about this experience, so you always are aware of the reason why you started reading the Tarot in the first place.
+- Why you read Tarot: Maybe you have never gotten a Tarot reading but felt called to start reading it yourself.
+Take the time to learn and write about this experience so you are always aware of why you started reading the Tarot in the first place.

 - Your favorite card: Write about your favorite Tarot card or one that resonates with you.
 Write about why this one stands out to you above all others.